beevik/go6502/README.md

 *
 ```

-This output shows that the CPU has stepped into the next 4 instructions
+This output shows that the CPU has stepped the next 4 instructions starting at
-starting at address `1002`.
-Each executed instruction is disassembled and
+address `1002`.
+Each executed instruction is disassembled and displayed along
-displayed along with the CPU's register values at the start of each
+with the CPU's register values at the start of each instruction.
+In total, 18
-instruction.
-In total, 18 CPU cycles have elapsed, and the program counter
+CPU cycles have elapsed, and the program counter ends at address `1007`.
+The
-ends at address `1007`.
-The instruction at `1007` is waiting to be executed.
+instruction at `1007` is waiting to be executed.

 Note that the `step in` command stepped _into_ the `JSR $1019` subroutine call
 rather than stepping _over_ it.
 If you weren't interested in stepping through
 all the code inside the subroutine, you could have used the `step over`
 command instead.
 This would have caused the debugger to invisibly execute all
-instructions inside the subroutine, returning control to the application only
+instructions inside the subroutine, returning control to the go6502
-after the `RTS` instruction has executed.
+application only after the `RTS` instruction has executed.

 Since the CPU is about to execute another `JSR` instruction, let's try the
 `step over` command (or `s` for short).